-Transportation Law Update: Court of Appeals Affirms Decision Denying Second Suit - Driver Subject to Joint Employer Rule
+Transportation Executive Summary: Court of Appeals Affirms Decision Denying Second Suit - Driver Subject to Joint Employer Rule

 Recently, the United States Court of Appeals for the Eighth Circuit ruled on a workers’ compensation issue.
 Quiles v.
 Johnson, 906 F.3d 735 (8th Cir.
 2018).
 The case was unusual in the sense the federal appellate courts tend not deal with such issues.
 But this case is of note to the transportation industry.
 Specifically, the Court was faced with the question of whether an employee who was injured in an accident caused by his “driving mentor” during the course of employment was limited to workers’ compensation benefits as his exclusive remedy under the Iowa workers’ compensation statute.
 Ultimately, the Court affirmed the district court’s grant of summary judgment in favor of the defendant, finding that workers’ compensation benefits were plaintiff’s exclusive remedy under the Iowa workers’ compensation statute and dismissed the case against the mentor.